codyfalkosky/BlogGPT/Data_Preparation.md

 ## Next Steps
 ***

-Now we have a json file containing a list of dictionaries with keys 'messages' containing the prompt and desired response and 'label' notating the type of prompt.
+Now we have a JSON file containing a list of dictionaries with keys 'messages' containing the prompt and desired response and 'label' notating the type of prompt.
 We are ready to train!

 [Training Colab Link](https://colab.research.google.com/drive/1nrpi6sL9GWrft0UPe_iJLKEnxwO1jAPD?usp=sharing)